 [Karrueche Tran and Quincy Brown]

-Another night, another Los Angeles event.
-Only last nights was not about the glitz, glamour and how cool we all can look in our monochromatic attire.
-On May 4, 2016, Quincy Brown and Karrueche Tran hosted the Smile Train Benefit at the Sofitel restaurant Riviera 31 in Beverly Hills, CA. This was a night to create a conversation and raise awareness about those who suffer from being born with a cleft lip.
-The money raised for this foundation is by no means for the vanity of the children, but to help improve their life overall.
-Making eating and speaking difficult, it is a struggle dealt with on a day to day basis.
+On May 4, 2016, Quincy Brown and Karrueche Tran hosted the Smile Train Benefit at the Sofitel restaurant Riviera 31 in Beverly Hills, CA. This was a night to create a conversation and raise awareness about the reality of living with a cleft lip.
+The money raised for the foundation is by no means for the vanity of the children; a cleft lip leads to issues with eating and speaking, making this a daily struggle.
+Smile Train aims to make these surgeries available to kids who come from families without access to finances to afford these operations to improve their lives.

 "Our trip to Haiti was very eye opening, it was life changing.
 We were there, we were in it.
 We got to see their living conditions, and we visited the hospital; we even saw a surgery.
 Being able to connect with the families and see how happy they were and to see how everything was going was just awesome.
 It made me very grateful of what I have around me and to be a part of them [Smile Train]," said Karrueche.